Banastre Tarleton: Portraiture

 The pose disguises Tarleton's mutilated right hand, of which he lost two fingers to a musket ball at the Battle of Guilford Court House.
 The flags are unidentified.
 The Reynolds painting was shown at the Royal Academy later in the year.

-Thomas Gainsborough's equestrian portrait of Tarleton, an even larger canvas, was also exhibited in 1782.
-John Tarleton wrote to their mother in evident pride, "The picture of my Brother at Gainsborough's will not measure with the frame less than 12 feet 6 inches."
+Thomas Gainsborough's equestrian portrait of Tarleton, on an even larger canvas, was also exhibited in 1782.

-The portrait by the third artist, Richard Cosway, is on quite a different scale.
-During the late Georgian and Regency periods, Cosway became a sought-after miniaturist as well as receiving commissions for his full-sized portraits.
-He was the only artist ever appointed official painter to the Prince of Wales.
-Miniatures met the need for images which could be transported easily, and it is for these which Cosway is most famous today.
+The portrait by the third artist, Richard Cosway, is on quite a different scale, as miniatures met the need for images which could be transported easily.
 His miniature of Banastre Tarleton is in a private collection and a photograph of it is copyrighted.

-Some good quality engravings of Tarleton exist, having met the popular interest in him.
-Most commonly, they were based on the Reynolds painting.
-Others likely arise from the Gainsborough.
-Some are inaccurate, perhaps imagined by the engraver.
-A few were coloured to show him in a red uniform, presumably to meet the expectations of some readers.

-Engravings were the basis for illustrations of Tarleton in books and magazines.
-Others were made for transfer printing on earthenware.
-There are examples of jugs with his likeness in museums on both sides of the Atlantic.

-As a well-known person, politician, and member of the princely social circle, Tarleton was satirized.
-A caricature of him appeared in several Gilray prints, both as one of the group and as the main subject.
-The French National Assembly includes a figure in a Tarleton helmet.